Gregory Parkes: Bishop of St. Petersburg

-On November 28, 2016, Pope Francis appointed Parkes as bishop of the Diocese of St. Petersburg, succeeding Bishop Robert Lynch.
+On November 28, 2016, Pope Francis appointed Parkes as bishop of St. Petersburg, succeeding Bishop Robert Lynch.
 Parkes was installed at the Cathedral of Saint Jude the Apostle in St. Petersburg on January 4, 2017.
 For his pastoral motto, Parkes chose “To your name give the glory” from Psalm 115, Verse 1.
-On November 14, 2018, Parkes was elected treasurer of the United States Conference of Catholic Bishops (USCCB).
+On November 14, 2018, Parkes was elected USCCB treasurer, serving in that role from 2019 to 2022.

+In 2018, Parkes hosted a listening session, a day-long workshop and a series of civil dialogues where local Catholics could discuss how racism was impacting their lives in the Catholic Church and the community.
+Bishop Shelton Fabre, chair of the USCCB Ad-Hoc Committee Against Racism, was also present for the listening session.

+In response to the Pennsylvania Grand Jury Report released in August 2018, Parkes issued a statement asking forgiveness on behalf of fellow clergy who had not protected children.
+He also directed diocesan officials to launch an accountability website detailing the safeguards the diocese put in place for those working with children and vulnerable adults, such as background screening and fingerprinting.

-On October 17, 2018, Parkes and the Diocese of St. Petersburg were named in a sexual abuse lawsuit by Mark Cattell, a Virginia resident.
-Cattell alleged that, at age nine, he had been abused in 1981 by Robert D. Huneke, a priest at Christ the King Parish in Tampa.
+On October 17, 2018, Parkes and the diocese were named in a sexual abuse lawsuit by Mark Cattell, a Virginia resident.
+Cattell alleged that, at age nine, he had been abused in 1981 by Reverend Robert D. Huneke from Christ the King Parish in Tampa.
 In 1980, Huneke had sent a letter to the Bishop of Rockville Centre in New York, saying he had abused a boy named John Salveson years earlier in New York.
-On August 7, 1981, Salveson, now an adult, had written Bishop William Larkin about Huneke.
+On August 7, 1981, Salveson, now an adult, had written Bishop William Larkin,then Bishop of St. Petersburg, about Huneke.
 Despite Salveson's complaints, the diocese did not removed Huneke from ministry until 1982.
+The diocese and Parkes defended against this action' it was dismissed on March 29, 2019 by agreement of the parties.

-Parkes attended his second Ad Limina visit in 2019.
-While meeting with Francis, the Pope noticed Parkes' 6'8" height and asked if he played basketball.
+Parkes attended his second ad limina visit to the Vatican in 2019.
+While Francis met with Parkes, the pope noticed Parkes' 6'8" height and asked if he ever played basketball.
 Parkes started a "View from the Top" podcast, giving an overview of the diocese, and his "Invitation to Worship" podcast, giving a quick overview of the weekly reading.
+In May 2021, Parkes blessed the new altar and celebrated mass at a new parish, the first of its kind for Vietnamese Catholics in Tampa.
+In June 2022, surgeons amputated Parkes right leg below the knee after years of unsuccessful treatment.
+In September 2022, he reported being able to drive and walk unassisted again and to live independently.